 Flanges: How to Get the Right Fit

-Properly fitted flanges:
+Properly fitting breast pump flanges:

 - Allow your nipple to move in and out freely without touching or rubbing along the sides